Steven Stayner: Later life and death

 After returning to his family, Stayner had trouble adjusting to a more structured household as he had been allowed to smoke, drink and do as he pleased when he lived with Parnell.
 In an interview with Newsweek shortly after his escape, Stayner said, "I returned almost a grown man and yet my parents saw me at first as their 7-year-old.
 After they stopped trying to teach me the fundamentals all over again, it got better.
 But why doesn't my dad hug me anymore? [...]
 Everything has changed.
 Sometimes I blame myself.
 I don't know sometimes if I should have come home.
 Would I have been better off if I didn't?"

 Stayner underwent brief counseling but never sought additional treatment.
 He also refused to disclose all the details of sexual abuse he endured from Parnell.
 In a 2007 interview, Stayner's sister said that her brother did not seek counseling because their father said Stayner "didn't need any".
 She added, "He [Steven] got on with his life but he was pretty messed up."
 Stayner was bullied by other children at school for being molested and eventually dropped out.
 He began to drink frequently and was eventually kicked out of the family home; his relationship with his father would remain strained.

-In 1985, Stayner married 17-year-old Jody Edmondson, with whom he had two children: a daughter named Ashley and a son named Steven Jr. He also worked with child abduction groups, spoke to children about personal safety and gave interviews about his kidnapping.
+In 1985, Stayner married 17-year-old Jody Edmondson, with whom he had two children: a daughter Ashley and a son Steven Jr. He also worked with child abduction groups, spoke to children about personal safety and gave interviews about his kidnapping.
 Stayner joined the Church of Jesus Christ of Latter-day Saints shortly before his death.
 At the time of his death, Stayner was living in Merced and working at a pizza shop.

 On September 16, 1989, Stayner sustained fatal head injuries on his way home from work when a car turned in front of his motorcycle in a hit and run accident.
 The driver of the car, Antonio Loera, was later identified by witnesses.
 Loera was sentenced to three months in prison for hit-and-run but was found not guilty of manslaughter.
 Five hundred people attended Stayner's funeral, at which 14-year-old Timothy White was a pallbearer.